Environmental Justice

 CEC Environmental Justice Discussion Paper

-This discussion paper will be used as background material for the Executive Director’s roundtable at the CEC Council Session in Wilmington North Carolina, in June 2024.
-It is intended to stimulate discussion and understanding of emerging trends in environmental justice work across North America.
+This discussion paper was used as background material for the Executive Director’s roundtable at the CEC Council Session in Wilmington North Carolina, in June 2024.
+It was intended to stimulate discussion and understanding of emerging trends in environmental justice work across North America.

 Read More